fera0013/CarND-Vehicle-Detection-P5/README.md

 ![alt text][grid]

+The sliding window algorithm is implemented in the 6th cell of the .ipynb notebook.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on the grid described above using HLS channel 0 HOG features plus spatially binned color and histograms of color in the feature vector, which provided the best results on the test images.
+Ultimately I searched on the grid ilustrated above using HLS channel 2 HOG features plus spatially binned color and histograms of color in the feature vector, which provided the best results on the test images.
 The following pictures show the detected positives on the test images:

 ![alt text][positives1]